kartik-v/dependent-dropdown/README.md

 dependent dropdown.
 The dependent select will always be disabled until the server returns a valid list of values.

 ##### initialize
-_boolean_ This is an important attribute for a multi-level nested dropdown list.
-You must set this to true for the last child in the nested list, so that initial preselected values are refreshed sequentially in the nested hierarchy.
+_boolean_ This is an important attribute if you want to auto initialize and populate the dropdowns by triggering the ajax calls when document is loaded.
+You must set this to `true` only for the last child in the nested dependency list, so that initial preselected values are refreshed sequentially in the nested hierarchy.
 Defaults to `false`.
+If this property is not `true` for any dependent dropdown, no ajax calls will be triggered on document load (i.e. the dropdowns will show the default data set by the html markup set on init).

 ##### loading
 _boolean_ whether to show a loading progress spin indicator and the loading text in the child dropdown element when server is